Layr-Labs/eigenlayer-docs/docs/operators/howto/operator-sets.md

 	--caller-address <address-of-caller>
 ```

-We recommend using the csv in the below format to set multiple allocations in one transaction, where update.csv will look like:
+Use the csv in the below format to set multiple allocations in one transaction, where update.csv will look like:

 ```
 avs_address,operator_set_id,strategy_address,bips